-- .
-The WDS link setting is only available in WDS Bridge mode and is communicating through wireless MAC address to each other by using non-standard protocol which may not be compatible with other brands/models of device.
-Using the same model for full compatibility is required. - 2.
+- 1. The WDS link settings is only available in WDS Bridge mode and is communicating through wireless MAC address each other by using non-standard protocol which may not be compatible with other brands or models.
+Use the same model for full compatibility as required. - 2.
 The security setting in each site of WDS link must be the same. - 3.
 The wireless channel must be fixed and must be the same in each site of WDS link.